Lifelong Neural Predictive Coding: Learning Cumulatively Online without Forgetting: Experiments

+To start, we tested the S-NCN model on a complex task sequence composed of several learning benchmarks.
+We create task sequences by breaking apart MNIST (\emph{M}), Fashion MNIST (\emph{FM}), and Google Draw (\emph{GD}) each into two ``sub-tasks'' (e.g., for MNIST, \emph{M1} and \emph{M2}), or portions of data with a particular subset of the original dataset's classes.
+See the Appendix for details on sub-tasks/task sequence creation.
+In Table \ref{results:seq_variant}, we present two task orderings (Ordering \#1 is ``High Color Sim.'' and Ordering \#2 is ``Low Color Sim.'') each under two conditions: sub-tasks that have 1) an equal number of classes ($5$ each), and 2) an unequal number of classes (number of classes was chosen randomly, omitting $5$ as an option).
+The number of classes was sampled once and held constant for all trials.

+We evaluate our proposed S-NCN system (as well as four variations of it in the Appendix) -- hyperparameters were $\beta = 0.05$, $K = 10$, $\eta_g = 0.9$, $\eta_e = 0.01$, $\alpha = 0.98$).
+The baselines include an MLP trained only with backprop (Backprop), Elastic Weight Consolidation (EWC) \cite{kirkpatrick2017overcoming}, the Mode-IMM method \cite{forgetting_iim}, the Md-IMM method combined with either DropTransfer (DT+Md-IMM) or both L2-Transfer and DropTransfer (L2-DT-Mode-IMM) \cite{forgetting_iim}, and the competitive model, hard attention to task (HAT) \cite{forgetting_hard_attention}.
+For each baseline, we tuned hyper-parameters based on their accuracy on each task's development set.
+See Appendix for extra baseline results.

-\paragraph{Discussion: } Results are reported in Tables \ref{results:seq_variant} and \ref{results:alternative_metrics}.
-Each simulation was re-ran $10$ times, each trial using a unique seed for pseudo-random number generation, we report both mean and standard deviation.
-As we observe in our experimental results, we see that all of our S-NCN models exhibit improved memory retention over simple baselines, such as backprop, and more notably, EWC.
-However, we see that incorporating task-driven lateral inhibition in facilitating gradual forgetting as opposed to catastrophic forgetting, as evidenced by the very competitive performance of both Lat1-S-NCN and Lat2-S-NCNs, with Lat1-S-NCN outperforming all baselines consistently, in terms of both ACC and BWT.
-This result is robust across both task sequences and equal/ unequal class settings.
-It is further important to note that the meta-parameter settings used for the various S-NCNs were only tweaked minorly with the same values across all of the settings/scenarios.
-The observation that lateral inhibition improves the neural computation of our interactive network further corroborates the result of \cite{oreilly2001inhibition}, thought it focused on models trained via contrastive Hebbian learning.
-Finally, upon examination of Table \ref{results:alternative_metrics}, in terms of TBWT and CBWT(1)\footnote{We measure CBWT for task $T_1$, since this measures total forgetting over the full length of the task sequence.}, the proposed lateral S-NCNs still outperform the baselines.
-The key difference this time is that we see that the lateral S-NCNs actually do retain prior information throughout learning and do not simply just recover it at the end.
+\paragraph{Discussion: } Results are reported in Table \ref{results:seq_variant} (see Appendix for more results).
+Each simulation was run $10$ times (each trial used a unique seed) -- we report both mean and standard deviation.
+As observed in our results, \textbf{we see that our S-NCN model outperforms all baselines consistently, in terms of ACC and BWT, exhibiting improved memory retention over the baselines, such as backprop, and more notably, EWC} (and, in the Appendix, our expanded results show that the FNBG-driven lateral inhibition is key to improving memory retention the most).
+This result is robust across both task sequences and equal/unequal class settings.
+Meta-parameters for the S-NCNs were only tweaked minorly, with the same values used in all scenarios.
+The observation that lateral inhibition improves the neural computation (in our model) also corroborates the result of \cite{oreilly2001inhibition}.